nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * 1a.
 The Task to be added already exists in the list
     * 1a1.
-Taskify warns the User that there is already such a Task Use case ends.
+Taskify warns the User that there is already such a Task
+    * Use case ends.

 * 1b.
 The User fails to fill in any of the compulsory fields to create a new Task
     * 1b1.
 Taskify informs the User of the format of creating a new Task

-        Use case ends.
+    * Use case ends.
 * 1c.
 The User's input is unrecognisable to Taskify
     * 1c1.
 Taskify informs the User of the format of creating a new Task

-        Use case ends.
+    * Use case ends.

 ---
 **Use case 3: Set status of Task**

 **MSS**

-1. User requests to list all Tasks
-2. Taskify shows a list of Tasks
-3. User requests to set the status of the Task
+1. User requests to set the status of the Task
-4. Taskify changes the status of the Task
+2. Taskify changes the status of the Task

    Use case ends.

 **Extensions**

-* 3a.
+* 1a.
 The current status of the Task is the same as status the User requests to set for the same Task
-    * 3a1.
+    * 1a1.
 Taskify warns that the Task is already of the set status

-        Use case ends.
+    * Use case ends.

-* 3b.
+* 1b.
 The given status is expired.
 Even though `expired` is a valid status of a task, users cannot directly modify it.
-    * 3b1.
+    * 1b1.
 Taskify warns that it can change the status of the task if it is either `uncompleted` or `completed` .

-        Use case ends.
+    * Use case ends.

-* 3c.
+* 1c.
 Taskify does not recognise the status that the User wants to set
-    * 3c1.
+    * 1c1.
 Taskify warns that it does not understand the type of status entered

-        Use case ends.
+    * Use case ends.

-* 3d.
+* 1d.
 The given index is invalid
-    * 3d1.
+    * 1d1.
 Taskify warns that the index entered is invalid.

-        Use case ends.
+    * Use case ends.

 ---
 **Use case 4: List all Tasks**